Skip to main content

 Hot Rotisserie Chicken

 Cooked.
 Prepared.
 Ready to eat.
-Same store — different outcome.
+Supply-type axis fails — same store, different outcome.

 It is food